russelhanapi/webpack-template/README.md

 # webpack-template
-Project template for building basic Javascript applications with Webpack
+Project template for building basic JavaScript applications with Webpack